Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us07/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an FM, I wish to register a vehicle’s check-up.
+As an FM, I wish to register a vehicle’s check-up with date, Kms of vehicle and Plate.

 ### 1.2.
 Customer Specifications and Clarifications